Overview

 History & Naming

-The anglicised name “Letterbreckaun” derives from the Irish Leitir Breacáin, meaning “Brecan’s hillside”.
-Saint Brecan, a 5th‑century missionary linked to County Galway, is traditionally associated with the area and is thought to have succeeded Saint Enda of Aran.
-The mountain also lends its name to a townland on its slopes, preserving the saint’s legacy in the local landscape.
+The English name “Letterbreckaun” derives from the Irish Leitir Breacáin, translating to “Brecan’s hillside”.
+The peak is also recorded as Binn Bhriocáin (“Brecan’s peak”).
+Saint Brecan, a 5th-century missionary linked to County Galway, is traditionally regarded as the successor to Saint Enda of Aran.
+His name survives not only on the mountain but in the adjacent townland, anchoring early ecclesiastical history to the landscape.

 Summit Routes